 The Global Challenges Research Fund (GCRF) is a five-year £1.5 billion funding stream, announced as part of the Government’s 2015 spending review.
-It forms part of the UK's Official Development Assistance commitment, to support cutting-edge research which addresses the problems faced by developing countries.
+It forms part of the UK's Official Development Assistance (ODA) commitment, to support cutting-edge research which addresses the most pressing problems faced by developing countries.

-The fund, to be administered through delivery partners including the research councils and national academies, will address global challenges through disciplinary and interdisciplinary research, will strengthen capability for research and innovation within both UK and developing countries, and will provide an agile response to emergencies and opportunities.
+GCRF, administered through the Economic and Social Research Council (ESRC) and other delivery partners including the national academies, addresses global challenges through disciplinary and interdisciplinary research, strengthens capability for research and innovation within both UK and developing countries, and provides an agile response to emergencies and opportunities.

-Social science is a core discipline to deliver this global agenda and ESRC will play an integral role in developing and delivering the GCRF, working alongside working alongside other research councils and partners.
+Social science is a core discipline to deliver this global agenda and ESRC will play an integral role in developing and delivering the GCRF, working alongside its partners.

 Peer review group

-ESRC is establishing a new peer review group formed specifically to assist with the review of applications to ESRC Global Challenges Research Fund calls.
+ESRC has established peer review group formed specifically to assist with the review of applications to ESRC Global Challenges Research Fund calls.
 If you are interested in being part of this group, find out how to apply.